Sensitivity Analysis of Distributionally Robust BSDEs and RBSDEs: Proof of the Sensitivities for Control Problems

-\begin{Remark} {\rm Lemma \ref{lem:strong duality} states that, for a constrained optimization problem of the form $ \sup_{\substack{x \in \Xc \\ \varphi(x) \leq r}} \psi(x), $ with $\varphi$ positive and $\psi$ bounded, the fact that $H$ satisfies the formula of the Envelope Theorem for a certain family of optimizers, together with a suitable regularity assumption, is a sufficient condition for strong duality.
-Note that no assumption is made on $\Xc$, and no convexity assumption is required either on $\psi$ or on $\varphi$. } \end{Remark}

-The proof of Lemma \ref{lem:strong duality} is deferred to Subsection\ref{subsect:DeterministicLemma}.
-Finally, the following lemma provides the key conclusion about the sensitivity at the origin of $\overline{V}_2$.
+\begin{Lemma} Let $\Xc$ be a set, and let $\psi:\Xc\to\R$ and $\varphi:\Xc\to\R_+$.
+Assume that is bounded by some constant $C$, differentiable on $\R_+^*$, and that there exists a family $(x_\lm)_{\lm>0}$ such that, for all $\lm>0$, Then, for all $r>0$, the following strong duality holds: \end{Lemma} The proof of Lemma \ref{lem:strong duality} is deferred to Subsection \ref{subsect:DeterministicLemma}.
+This lemma shows that for a constrained optimization problem of the form $ \sup_{\varphi(x)\leq r} \psi(x), $ with $\varphi$ nonnegative and $\psi$ bounded, the validity of an envelope formula for $H$, together with a suitable regularity assumption, is sufficient to ensure strong duality.
+Note that no assumption is imposed on $\Xc$, and no convexity assumption is required on either $\psi$ or $\varphi$.
+We now state the final deterministic lemma, which will yield the sensitivity at the origin of $\overline{V}_2$.